My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 Weller wasted no time moving on from The Jam, partnering with keyboardist and song writer Mick Talbot in early 1983 to form The Style Council.
 Talbot had performed with several mod revival bands including Dexys Midnight Runners and shared a common musical outlook with Weller, who was looking to move away from the strictures of rock and punk and explore purer R&B and soul sounds.

 Over the course of their first year they’d release four singles.
-“Speak Like a Child” would be the first, released quickly in March, and was very consistent with the last Jam album featuring horns and Tracie Young again on backing vocals.
-The differences from The Jam sound were the introduction of keyboards from Talbot and a lighter, jazzier sound that lost the guitar-laden strength of The Jam.
+“Speak Like a Child” would be the first, released quickly in March, and was consistent with the last Jam album featuring horns and Tracie Young again on backing vocals.
+The differences from The Jam sound were the introduction of keyboards from Talbot and a lighter, jazzier sound that lost the guitar-laden focus of The Jam.

 PW13.jpg

 The second single would be a funk styled song, “Money-Go-Round,” which blended synths, light guitar, horns, and a punchy vocal from Weller.
 This was a more immediate departure from The Jam’s sound.
 Next, released in the dying days of summer, was a pure synth song in which Weller’s soulful vocals rode over an R&B rhythm and drum machine, delivering a laid-back ballad made for summer days.
 “Long Hot Summer” would reach #3 in the UK (and #41 in Canada) and show that Weller was going to have no problem reasserting himself in the British music soundscape with this new act and sound.
-The Jam’s punk fans probably hated this music, but it was au courant to the times and allowed Weller to explore new sounds, having almost abandoned his guitar in favour of Talbot’s keyboards.
-As the band also added new members Steve White on drums and Dee C. Lee on backing vocals (formerly of Wham!), these early singles and their B-sides would be gathered on an album for release overseas, Introducing The Style Council, which would be imported heavily back into the UK.
+Another single was issued late in the year, “A Solid Bond in Your Heart,” another R&B/soul song.

-My Ever Changing Moods; You’re the Best Thing; Headstart for Happiness \ Café Bleu/My Ever Changing Moods \ The Style Council (1984)
+“My Ever Changing Moods”; “You’re the Best Thing”; “Headstart for Happiness” \ Café Bleu / My Ever Changing Moods \ The Style Council (1984)

-The first full-length album from The Style Council would come out the next year, prefaced with another single just before ’83 closed out, “A Solid Bond in Your Heart,” another R&B/soul song.
-Released in the UK as Café Bleu the album was a jazz and soul masterpiece.
-Joining with a jazz resurgence in pop during the mid-‘80s (think of Sade) the album blended sultry ballads and peppy songs that restored Weller’s guitar into the mix, though now as a light, refreshing accent to Talbot’s deep, melodic synth riffs.
-Tracy Thorn and Ben Watt from ‘Everything but the Girl’ were featured on “Paris Match” (released previously on Introducing The Style Council).
+The first full-length album from The Style Council came out the next year.
+Released in the UK as Café Bleu it was a jazz and soul masterpiece.
+Joining with a jazz resurgence in pop during the mid-‘80s (think of Sade) the LP blended sultry ballads and peppy songs that restored Weller’s guitar into the mix, though now as a light, refreshing accent to Talbot’s deep, melodic synth riffs.
+Tracy Thorn and Ben Watt from the act, Everything but the Girl, were featured on “Paris Match” (released previously on Introducing The Style Council).

 PW14.jpg